Best Spray Paint for Plastic

 Cons

-- Potential for peeling
+- Potential for peeling if not applied correctly

-How to Spray Paint Plastic:
+How to Spray Paint Plastic

 - Lightly sand the surface and remove dust with a tack cloth.
 If you don’t want to sand, you can use a liquid sander instead.
 I like Klean-Strip and Krud Kutter Prepaint Cleaner.